mcanela-iese/DataScience/8. Web scraping in Python/README.md

 **Web scraping** is concerned with extracting data from websites, in particular data that would be difficult to get on a large scale using traditional data collection methods.
 There is a whole industry built around web scraping, as it is used to track product price changes or discounts, to gather data from social profiles, to capture real estate listings, in search engine optimization (SEO), etc.

 Scraping a web page involves downloading the page and extracting data from it.
-Both things can be done with many languages, in particular with Python.
+Both things can be done in many ways, in particular with Python tools.
 There are also specialized web scraping software applications, such as **Octoparse**.
 This course covers only those pages that are rendered to the browser in a single step (explained below).
-Although we use in this course the package `lxml`, you can use other Python packages, such as Beautiful Soup (`bs4`) and Scrapy (`scrapy`).
+This course uses the Python packages Requests and Beautiful Soup (already introduced in the preceding chapter).

 ### HTML and the browser

 Suppose that your browser (let me assume that you use either Chrome or Firefox) is displaying a web page on the screen.
 You can get the source code of the page through the contextual menu that opens when right-clicking anywhere on the page.
 A new tab will open, displaying a HTML document.
 In most pages, this HTML document corresponds to the page that the browser displayed for you.
 These pages are the ones covered here.

 But not all pages are that simple.
-Some use a technology called **AJAX** (Asynchronous JavaScript And XML), which, in a few words, works as follows:
+Some use a technology called **AJAX** (Asynchronous JavaScript And XML) in two-step process as follows:

-1. The page corresponding to the URL that you have entered is loaded.
+1. The page corresponding to the URL that you enter is loaded.

 2. A JavaScript program creates a XMLHttpRequest object.